cradlepoint/sdk-samples/README.md

     - Includes csterm module that enables access to local CLI to send commands and return output.
 - **ipverify_custom_action**
     - Create a custom action in a function to be called when an IPverify test status changes.
+- **dynamic_app**
+    - Downloads apps from a self hosted url and install into app_holder app.
+Overcome limitates with dev_mode and app size limits.
 - **cpu_usage**
     - Gets cpu and memory usage information from the router every 30 seconds and writes a csv file to a usb stick formatted in fat32.
 - **ftp_client**